intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/itex_ops.md.txt

 Public API for extended XPU operators is provided by the `itex.ops` namespace.
 The extended API provides better performance than the original public API.

 ## `itex.ops.AdamWithWeightDecayOptimizer`
-This optimizer implements the Adam algorithm with weight decay
+This optimizer implements the Adam algorithm with weight decay.
 ```python
 itex.ops.AdamWithWeightDecayOptimizer(
     weight_decay_rate=0.001, learning_rate=0.001, beta_1=0.9, beta_2=0.999,